DaniilAmoshiy1/DaniilAmoshiy1/README.md

 ### Hi there 👋
 I'm Daniil, I'm 17 years old.

-I teach English, Python code and Linux cmd.
+I learn English, Python code and Linux cmd.

 Plans to become a backender.